awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-during.md

 `-- styles.css
 ```

 If the EB CLI does not find the configuration locally, it looks in the Elastic Beanstalk storage location in Amazon S3\.
-For details on creating, editing, and uploading saved configurations, see [Saved Configurations](environment-configuration-methods-before.md#configuration-options-before-savedconfig)\.
+For details on creating, editing, and uploading saved configurations, see [Saved configurations](environment-configuration-methods-before.md#configuration-options-before-savedconfig)\.

-### Using Command Line Options<a name="configuration-options-during-ebcli-params"></a>
+### Using command line options<a name="configuration-options-during-ebcli-params"></a>

 The EB CLI eb create command has several [options](eb3-create.md#eb3-createoptions) that you can use to set configuration options during environment creation\.
 You can use these options to add an RDS database to your environment, configure a VPC, or override [recommended values](command-options.md#configuration-options-recommendedvalues)\.